-For certified inverter-type Projects, DTT is not required.
-For non-certified inverter-type Projects, Consumers Energy requires DTT when the total generation within a protective zone is greater than 50% of the minimum Utility load that could be isolated along with the generation.
+For inverter-type Projects, Consumers Energy requires DTT when the total generation within a protective zone is greater than 50% of the minimum Utility load that could be isolated along with the generation.
 This prevents sustained isolated operation of the generation for conditions where the inverter anti-islanding may not otherwise trip the Project.
+Inverter based Projects shall be certified to comply with anti-islanding safety standards in addition to any DTT requirements.

 Direct transfer trip adds to the cost and complexity of an interconnection.
 The Applicant will be responsible for all expenses associated with the installation, operation, and maintenance of the DTT system.
 A DTT transmitter, installed by Consumers Energy, is generally required for each Utility protective device whose operation could result in sustained isolated operation of the Project.
 At least one associated DTT receiver, which is supplied, owned, operated, and maintained by Consumers Energy, is required at the Project.
-A data Communication Circuit is required at each transmitter and receiver location depending on the DTT technology.
+A data Communication Circuit is required at each transmitter and receiver location dependent on the DTT technology.
 Telemetry is required to monitor the status of the DTT communication, even if telemetry would not otherwise have been required.